RunyuFan/FusionMixer-TGRS-2022/README.md

 # FusionMixer (TGRS-2022)

-This repository is for our TGRS paper: "Multilevel Spatial-Channel Feature Fusion Network for Urban Village Classification by Fusing Satellite and Streetview Images".
+This repository is for our TGRS paper (2022): "Multilevel Spatial-Channel Feature Fusion Network for Urban Village Classification by Fusing Satellite and Streetview Images".
 Please refer to https://ieeexplore.ieee.org/abstract/document/9895454 .

+The S2UV dataset is obtained from https://www.scidb.cn/en/detail?dataSetId=14e27d8c51ec40079b84591e9bb24df6.

 If it is helpful for you, please cite the following references.